 I also took these preventative steps:

 - Clean all shoes – I wash /spray the shoes of the affected individuals using a mix of ½ cup vinegar, ½ cup vodka and 10 drops of tea tree oil. (add eucalyptus or lavender essential oils to mask the tea tree odor).

-- Spray the feet – I make a solution of vodka, water and tea tree oil to spray on feet and kill the fungus before it takes hold.
+- Spray the feet – I make a solution of alcohol (vodka) and tea tree oil to spray on feet and kill the fungus before it takes hold.
 We use it after we have been at the pool or in a locker room.
 It aslo makes a great deodorizer, get the foot spray recipe here.

 Warnings and Tips